 You can reach me by email at email@example.com or any links below.
 My social media handle is usually jgrizou.

-A number of persons and institutions have been instrumental to my career:
+A number of persons and institutions have been instrumental to my development:

-After my PhD, I joined the Cronin Group at the University of Glasgow, a leading Chemistry lab in the UK.
-In direct interaction with Lee Cronin, I lead a team of 9 bright researchers working at the intersection of Chemistry, AI and Robotics.
+After my PhD, I joined the Cronin Group at the University of Glasgow, a fabulous interdisciplinary lab in Glasgow, UK.
+Lee Cronin trusted me to lead a team of 9 bright researchers working at the intersection of Chemistry, AI and Robotics.
 I still find hard to believe all we achieved together and the trust I was given.

-I pursued a PhD in the FLOWERS team at INRIA supervised by Manuel Lopes and Pierre-Yves Oudeyer.
-My thesis focused on developing a novel algorithm for self-calibrating interactive systems, which was awarded by a national thesis price by Cédric Villani (who later invited me to contribute to the French report on AI).
-During my PhD, I collaborated with Iñaki Iturrate and Luis Montesano for work on BCI, and Samuel Barrett and Peter Stone at UTAustin for work on ad-hoc teams.
+I pursued a PhD in the FLOWERS team at INRIA and was wonderfully supervised by Manuel Lopes and Pierre-Yves Oudeyer.
+As a result my thesis was awarded a national thesis price by Cédric Villani, which then led me to contribute to the French report on AI.
+I also had the chance to collaborate with Iñaki Iturrate and Luis Montesano for work on BCI, and Samuel Barrett and Peter Stone at UTAustin for work on ad-hoc teams.
 I was given the freedom to explore my own ideas, it is simply invaluable.

-During my engineering studies at INSA, I had the luck to study abroad at DTU (Denmark) where I met Charles Capaday, to do an internship in the BioCircuits Institute at UCSD (US) under the supervision of Ramón Huerta, and to do my Master thesis in the BIOROB lab at EPFL under the supervision of Auke Jan Ijspeert.
+During my engineering studies, I had the luck to study abroad at DTU (Denmark) where I met Charles Capaday, do an internship in the BioCircuits Institute at UCSD (US) under the supervision of Ramón Huerta, and work on my Master thesis in the BIOROB lab at EPFL (Switzerland) under the supervision of Auke Jan Ijspeert.
 Those were my first experiences with research, and I now realise how lucky I was with them.

 I wish to thank them all for their respective roles in my personal and professional development.